NGO-Algorithm-Audit/AlgorithmAudit_website/content/about/_index.md

 {{< about_board "Board" "Jurriaan Parie" "Jurriaan has a background in statistics and data science.
 He has been working in academia and industry on Trustworthy AI."
 "Ariën Voogt" "Ariën has a background in physics and philosophy.
 He currently pursues a PhD in philosophy and theology at the Protestant Theological University Amsterdam.">}}
 {{< about_core_team "Core team"
-"Joel Persson" "Joel is a PhD-candidate in Causal Inference & Data Science at ETH Zürich.
-With industry experience in fair ML decision-making."
+"Joel Persson" "Joel is a PhD-candidate in Causal Inference & Data Science at ETH Zürich with industry experience in fairness for algorithmic decision-making."
 "XX YY" "XX YY has ... a background in law. ... currently ... " "Vahid Niamadpour" "Vahid is a PhD-researcher in Applied Linguistics at Leiden University.
 Among other things, he applies discourse analysis to speech and NLP.">}}